Habibafathalla/AI-Mobile-Performance-Monitor-Application/README.md

 - **Model:** The offline mode utilizes **Gemma** model, which is a family of lightweight, open models built from the research and technology that Google used to create the Gemini models.We used **Gemma-2B"** model.
 - **Quantization:**  The model has been quantized to 4 bits to optimize its size and performance for mobile environments [Gemma-2B-it-cpu-int4](https://www.kaggle.com/models/google/gemma/tfLite/gemma-2b-it-cpu-int4).
-- **Key Point:** The model was generated using [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference), which is  LLM Inference API lets you run large language models (LLMs) in form of **TensorFlow Lite** model completely on-device.With MediaPipe, you can use to perform a wide range of tasks,such as generating text, retrieving information in natural language form, and summarizing documents.
+- **Key Point:** The model was generated using [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference), which is  LLM Inference API lets you run large language models (LLMs) in form of **TensorFlow Lite** model completely on-device.With MediaPipe, a wide range of tasks can be preformed ,such as generating text, retrieving information in natural language form, and summarizing documents.

 **Online Mode:**